-If your dog is itching and scratching, and there is hair loss, flaking skin, and a musty smell, he or she may have a yeast infection—also known as Malassezia dermatitis.
+If your dog is scratching a lot and has hair loss, flaky skin and a musty smell, he or she may have a yeast infection—also known as Malassezia dermatitis.
 Unfortunately, yeast infections in dogs are fairly common.
-When my dog first developed hair loss, I went to the vet and paid out for testing but nothing helped, and my dog just became more and more unhappy.
-The scratching and licking woke us up at night, and the her skin became raw, sore, and irritated.
+When my dog first developed hair loss, I went to the vet and paid for expensive testing, but nothing seemed to help.
+My dog just became more and more unhappy to the point that the scratching and licking woke us up at night and her skin became raw, sore and irritated.

 Over time, her skin just got worse and worse.
-Itchy skin patches would get flaky, and as the flakes came loose, it took small chunks of hair with it.
-These areas grew in size, so the bald patches were very visible.
-In some cases, the skin underneath became dark, folded, and thickened — with an appearance almost like that of elephant skin.
-As I discovered, these were all classic signs of yeast infection.
+Itchy skin patches would get flaky, and as the flakes came loose, small chunks of her hair fell out.
+These areas even began to grow in size, so the bald patches became very visible.
+In some cases, the skin underneath grew dark, folded and thickened; it began to resemble elephant skin.
+I soon discovered that these were all classic signs of a yeast infection.

-When I researched ways to help my dog stop scratching, I discovered a great number of remedies.
-I have to say, I have absolutely no vet training at all.
-This is just what I found from research and what worked for me and my dog, and I hope they can help you.
+I decided to research ways to help my dog to stop scratching and discovered a great number of remedies.
+I have to disclaim that I have absolutely no veterinary medical training whatsoever.
+The following information is just what I found from online research.
+These remedies worked for me and my dog, and I hope they can help you.
 As always, consult with your veterinarian before proceeding.

-Yeast fungus naturally grows on dog (and human) skin, and is fine under normal conditions.
-But certain conditions will cause the fungus to multiply out of control and create health problems.
+Yeast fungus naturally grows on dog (and human) skin and is generally fine under normal conditions, but certain conditions will cause the fungus to multiply out of control and create health problems.
 Yeast fungus thrives off of the following:

-With the above information in mind, I thought I’d check my dog’s food.
-I used to feed her Ceasars’ pouches and kibble, along with a selection of biscuits for treats.
+I used to feed my dog food pouches and a dried food mix along with a selection of biscuits for treats.
 I was alarmed to learn that most of her diet was made up of wheat!
-When I added together all the cereals, fillers, and wheat that I fed her each day compared to protein, I felt terrible.
-Dogs are meant to have a meat-heavy diet, and I was not providing it.
+When I added together all the cereals, fillers and wheat that I fed her each day compared to the protein, I felt terrible.
+Dogs are meant to have a meat-heavy diet, and I was not providing her with this.

 Choose a Protein-Based Diet